Code-Institute-Submissions/HolidaysYa/README.md

 - **[Ample Bootstrap Admin Lite:](https://wrappixel.com/demos/admin-templates/ampleadmin/ample-admin-lite/dashboard.html)**

   I have used this template to help me with the charts positioning in the dashboard.
-  This template includes FontAwesome and it is created with Bootstrap 3 so I have also been able to used Bootstrap and FontAwesome to modify the template to fit my needs.
+  This template includes FontAwesome and it is created with Bootstrap 3 so I have also been able to use Bootstrap and FontAwesome to modify the template to fit my needs.

 ## Testing